 - Cost of running the ad

 Let’s see how you can find these two variables.

 1. Revenue Generated by Ads

-Revenue generated by ads can be difficult or complex depending on your business model, ad network, attribution model, conversion treatment, and other variables.
-Calculating revenue generated by specific ads or ad campaigns is a whole different story as it involves deep campaign and ad group level calculations.
+Finding revenue generated by ads can prove difficult depending on your business model, ad network, attribution model, conversion treatment, and other variables.
+Calculating revenue generated by specific ads or ad campaigns is a whole different story as it involves deep campaign and ad group calculations.

-If you run an ecommerce store, calculating revenue becomes easier as you aren’t dealing with conversions.
-You work directly with sales and this makes revenue calculation straightforward.
-However, if you are in a B2B sector where you generate leads, and then it takes a certain time to close those leads, calculating the revenue generated by ads gets complex.
+If you run an e-commerce store, calculating revenue becomes easier as you aren’t dealing with conversions.
+You work directly with sales, and this makes revenue calculation straightforward.
+However, if you are in a B2B sector where you generate leads, and then require time to close those leads, calculating the revenue generated by ads gets increasingly complex.
 Businesses that focus on conversions must consider post-conversion metrics to calculate the revenue generated by ads.

-Leading ad networks like Google Ads and Facebook Ads lets you calculate ROAS easily irrespective of your business model.
+Leading ad networks like Google Ads and Facebook Ads allow you to calculate ROAS easily irrespective of your business model.
 Google Ads, for example, lets you create conversion values in your Google Ads account for automatic calculation of revenue generated by ads and ROAS.

-Conversion value is a numerical value that is used to determine the impact of a conversion on your business.
-Not all conversions have a similar impact on your business and revenue.
-Some value more, others carry less value.
+Conversion value is a numerical value used to determine the impact of a conversion on your business.
+Not all conversions have a similar impact on your business and revenue as some carry more value and others less.
 By setting conversion values in Google Ads, you can identify high-value conversions that result in a high ROAS.